 Esophageal ruptures are tears that penetrate the wall of the esophagus.

-Ruptures of the esophagus are usually caused during endoscopy (examination of the esophagus with a flexible viewing tube—see Diagnosis of Digestive Disorders: Endoscopy) or other procedures in which instruments are inserted through the mouth and throat.
+Ruptures of the esophagus are usually caused during endoscopy (examination of the esophagus with a flexible viewing tube—see see Endoscopy) or other procedures in which instruments are inserted through the mouth and throat.
 Ruptures also may occur during vomiting, retching, or swallowing a large mass of food.
 Such rupture is called Boerhaave's syndrome.

 An esophageal rupture leads to severe inflammation in the chest outside the esophagus (mediastinitis).
-This inflammation allows fluid to enter the space between the membrane layers (pleura) covering the lungs, a condition called pleural effusion (see Pleural and Mediastinal Disorders: Pleural Effusion).
+This inflammation allows fluid to enter the space between the membrane layers (pleura) covering the lungs, a condition called pleural effusion (see see Pleural Effusion).
 People also have chest pain, abdominal pain, and shock.

 Because swallowing barium (a contrast agent that makes the lining of the esophagus visible on x-ray) is too irritating, doctors confirm the diagnosis by performing an x-ray or video of the esophagus after the person swallows a different type of contrast agent (gastrographin).
 Surgical repair of the esophagus and drainage of the area surrounding it are performed immediately.
 Before surgical repair, broad-spectrum antibiotics and fluids as needed are given to treat shock.
 Even with treatment, the risk of death from a large rupture is very high.